-The NHS is more important than any Brexit deal, Second referendum and any political alignment you might hold
+The NHS is more important than any Brexit deal or any political alignment you might have.

-During Donald Trump‘s joint press conference with outgoing Prime Minister Theresa May, Donald Trump made it clear that the NHS would be on the negotiation table for any trade deals between the UK and the USA.
+During Donald Trump‘s joint press conference with outgoing Prime Minister Theresa May in June 2019, Donald Trump made it clear that the NHS would be on the negotiation table for any trade deals between the UK and the USA.

 The Tories have said that they are the best people to manage the NHS, however this simple act by Matt Hancock, current Health Secretary, put their whole ethos around the NHS in one tweet.
 The day Donald Trump said the NHS was part of the future trade deal Hancock replied with a tweet